June-Skeeter/Module5_GEOS270/docs/Content_Part3.md

 * Resolution applies to **Time** as well as **Space**
   * Maybe your data is out dated?
   * Maybe your analysis spans a long time period - what census years should you use?
 How do you work with data that spans multiple years?
-    - I'll give an example of that next week.

 ---